joe-d-cws/vss2git/readme.txt

 ﻿
-VSS2Git will extract files from a Visual Source Safe repository and check them in to a new Git repository, and preserve the version history.
+VSS2Git will extract files from a Visual Source Safe repository and check them in to a new Git repository, while preserving the VSS version history.

 It makes NO CHANGES to the VSS repository.

 It will also OPTIONALLY generate commands to create remote repositories, but it will not run them.
 You have to do that.

+NOTE:

+You MUST have Visual Source Safe actually installed on the system you are running this on.
+If not, you will get this error:

+Retrieving the COM class factory for component with CLSID {783CD4E4-9D54-11CF-B8EE-00608CC9A71F} failed due to the following error:
+80040154 Class not registered (Exception from HRESULT: 0x80040154 (REGDB_E_CLASSNOTREG)).

 HOW TO USE: